A Model of Polarization on Social Media

 The paper proceeds as follows.
 Section \ref{model} introduces the model.
-Section \ref{equilibrium} characterizes the equilibrium.
-Section \ref{largesocieties} studies welfare, polarization and subsidies in the ``best'' Nash equilibrium in large societies, i.e., the one maximizing welfare.
-Section \ref{discussion} discusses several extensions of our model.
+Section \ref{equilibrium} characterizes the equilibria.
+Section \ref{largesocieties} studies welfare, polarization, and policies.
+Section \ref{discussion} shows that our insights are robust to benefits from receiving links, cost heterogeneity, and other extensions.
 Section \ref{conclusion} concludes.
-All proofs are in appendix.
+All proofs are in the appendix.